Oct 29, 2022–Jan 14, 2023

 Anna Garner (48), Mont Bleu in Descent

-Lighthouse Works is pleased to announce the first New York solo exhibition by Anna Garner (48), presenting three separate but interrelated series of the artist’s recent work.
+Lighthouse Works is pleased to announce The Order of Mont Bleu, the first New York solo exhibition by Anna Garner (48), presenting three separate but interrelated series of the artist’s recent work.

 At times whimsical, at times disorienting, Garner's work challenge our understanding of beauty, the sublime, and the limits of physical laws acting through and upon our bodies.
 Through an interplay of shape, color, and physical contact, the images ask the viewer to reimagine scale, nature, gender roles, personal agency, and the risks and rewards of ambition.

 Composed of large-scale framed photo works, The Order of Mont Bleu, presents a pair of abstracted mountains that frame the artist’s body in motion.
 These performative self-portraits parody hyper-masculine mythologies of mountain summiting, considering underlying ideologies of the mountain as a site of conquest (including of ego, nature, and others), while the work’s flat and unrealistic forms allude to the simulated facsimiles of theatrical sets.
 In these simplified gestures new relationships between the subject and the summit are formed and gendered narratives of dominance and triumph are reoriented.

 The series Horizon as Sign examines landscape by way of a false horizon line that emphasizes the disconnections between mismatched forms and lighting.
 The invented compositions look at landscape not as a reproduction of physical reality but as a reflection of social fiction, built on desired control.
 Through clear fictionality, the landscape (as a genre of photography) is reoriented from innate structure to ideological/idealized construct, thus losing its neutrality.
 The images insert doubt to the stability of the photographic surface and the reliability of seeing.